-Nonferrous Nanomaterials & Composites for Energy Storage and ConversionSubmit Manuscript no this topic Topic Articles: 0
+Nonferrous Nanomaterials & Composites for Energy Storage and ConversionSubmit Manuscript on this topic

 The increasing environmental problems and energy challenges have attracted urgent demand for developing green, efficient and sustainable sources of energy, as well as new technologies associated with energy conversion and storage systems.
 Among various energy-storage devices, Li/Na ion and metal-air batteries, and supercapacitors as advanced power sources have evoked a plethora of research to meet the growing demands of portable electronics and electric vehicle thanks to their high energy density and long cycle life.
 In the energy-conversion systems, solar cells and fuel cells are considered as mainstream renewable energy resources once their manufacturing cost has decreased to an affordable level.
 However, the development of advanced power sources relies heavily on advances in materials innovation.
 Exploring new materials with high performance is therefore highly desirable to satisfy the widespread energy applications.